How To Livestream The Burberry Spring/Summer 2024 Show At London Fashion Week

 Where can you watch Burberry’s Spring/Summer 2024 show?

 The Burberry’s SS24 show will commence at 8:30 PM GMT on September 18.
-This translates to 4:30 AM in Hong Kong on September 19.
+This translates to 2 AM in India on September 19.

 Fashion enthusiasts can watch the presentation on the label’s website, Instagram account or YouTube channel.
 The show will also be streamed on the London Fashion Week’s website and Instagram stories.